Public lands in the United States

 Map of all federally owned land in the United States.

 Most of the public land managed by the US Forest Service and Bureau of Land Management is in the Western states.
 Public lands account for 25 to 75 percent of the total land area in these states.

 The US Forest Service alone manages 193 million acres (780,000 km²) nationwide, or roughly 8% of the total land area in the United States.

-In the United States, governmental entities at all levels- including townships, cities, counties, states, and the federal government- all manage land which are referred to as either public lands or the public domain.
+In the United States, governmental entities at all levels – including townships, cities, counties, states, and the federal government – all manage land which are referred to as either public lands or the public domain.

 The federal government owns 640 million acres, about 28% of the 2.27 billion acres of land in the United States.
-About 95 per cent of these acres are managed by four agencies: Bureau of Land Management (BLM), the United States National Park Service, the Bureau of Reclamation, or the Fish and Wildlife Service and the United States Forest Service.
+About 95 per cent of these acres are managed by five agencies: Bureau of Land Management (BLM), the United States National Park Service, the Bureau of Reclamation, or the Fish and Wildlife Service and the United States Forest Service.
 Other federal agencies that have important roles are the National Oceanic and Atmospheric Administration and the United States Department of Defense, which includes the U.S. Army Corps of Engineers.

 In general, Congress must legislate the creation or acquisition of new public lands, such as national parks; however, under the 1906 Antiquities Act, also known as the National Monuments Act, the president may designate new national monuments without congressional authorization if the monument is on federally-owned land.

 Each western state also received federal "public land" as trust lands designated for specific beneficiaries, which the States are to manage as a condition to acceptance into the union.
 Those trust lands cannot any longer be considered public lands as allowing any benefits to the "public" would be in breach of loyalty to the specific beneficiaries.
 The trust lands (two sections, or about 1280 acre per township) are usually managed extractively (grazing or mining), to provide revenue for public schools.
 All states have some lands under state management, such as state parks, state wildlife management areas, and state forests.

 Typically each parcel is governed by its own set of laws and rules that explain the purpose for which the land was acquired, and how the land may be used.